This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why does my pocket knife not stay locked open?
+Why is my new pocket knife so hard to open?

-How do I fix a pocket knife that is hard to close?
+How do I fix a loose pocket clip screw?